This is the complete guide to voter engagement (how to turn out the vote).

 A gross rating point, or GRP, is a measurement for television advertising to track how often someone needs to see something before they can recall it and how many times that they need to see it to get there.
+Your campaign’s voter engagement efforts will be more efficient with this information.
 While GRP may seem complicated, most campaigns do not need to have a deep understanding of GRP formulas.
 Your campaign should rely on your media consultant’s expertise to place ad buys correctly to ensure your spot burns in (meaning the voter can recall the spot) with the target audience.

 The lowest unit rate (LUR) is an FCC political advertising rule that guarantees (45 days before a primary and 60 days before a general election) qualified candidate campaigns the lowest rate for a spot.
 For instance, as a candidate, you’ll get all the volume discounts that would be offered to a client buying hundreds of spots—even if you’re only buying one spot.
 LUR is only available to candidate committees (as separate from an independent expenditure or PAC), which is one of the main reasons that candidates raise money instead of relying on super PACs with unlimited donor limits to buy their paid media voter engagement ads.
 This rule applies to you as a candidate at any level, regardless of whether you’re running for a federal, state, or local office.